 Resources

-NEI Training Grant
+NEI Training Grant (now in its 21st year)

 NIH support is available for the training of graduate students and postdoctoral fellows in Vision Research, in laboratories utilizing a wide array of approaches, including genetics of ocular disease, live cell imaging, physiology and behavior, computational modeling, functional neuroimaging, optics, biomedical engineering, and psychophysics.
 The primary goal of this training program is to provide Trainees a rigorous foundation in both the fundamental scientific basis and the clinical relevance of vision science, in order to broaden the perspective and skills of future vision scientists.

-For Further Information, contact:
+For more information, contact:

 Vision research at UC Davis is supported in part by an NEI vision core grant that provides equipment and service modules that are too large or otherwise impractical for ownership or maintenance by individual laboratories.
 The Core Grant supports four common-use facilities for vision researchers:

-2. Software Engineering, (Director: Marty Usrey)
+2. Software Engineering, (Director: W. Martin Usrey, wmusrey@ucdavis.edu)

 The "eyePod" RISE funded retinal imaging facility